andrelfmp3/andrelfmp3/README.md

 ## Hey, i'm André 🕵🏻

-👨‍💻 Computer Science Student at the Federal Institute of São Paulo
+👨‍💻 Computer Science Student at the Federal Institute of São Paulo.

-🔐 Enthusiast of Ethical Hacking, Pentest, Reverse Engineering, and comics
+🔐 Enthusiast of Ethical Hacking, Pentest and Reverse Engineering.

 💻 Obsessed with exact sciences and subverting how things work.

+🎧 Passionate about Music and Comics.

 ⛩️ Content creator at [@hackingstudies](https://www.instagram.com/hackingstudies/) on Instagram.